 Note about Prerequisites:

-All 400-series courses have a prerequisite of eight half-courses in Philosophy.
+All 400-series courses have a prerequisite of at least 4.0 full credit equivalents in Philosophy.
+Please consult the calendar for information about prerequisites.

 Instructions for Enrolling in 400-level seminars: